-But, if I could save someone just some of the heartache that comes with the territory of business ownership, I would happily do so.
-Which is why I’m here today.
-Please read on the learn about the Top 10 Things I wish I would have known before embarking on the journey of owning a business.
-I even took the liberty to ask several colleagues of mine for their valued input to make this information even more well rounded.
+But, if I could save someone just some of the heartache that comes with the territory of business ownership, I would happily do so — which is why I’m here today.
+Please read on to learn about the Top 10 Things I wish I had known before embarking on the journey of owning a business.
+I even took the liberty to ask several colleagues of mine for their valued input to make this information even more well-rounded.
 I hope you’ll learn something by the end!

 THE TOP 10 THINGS I WISH I KNEW BEFORE STARTING MY BUSINESS

 1. How royally effed-up my schedule would be